 My mother in law introduced me to guvetch many years ago.
 The hearty stew, made with an assortment of fleshy veggies and simply flavored with tomatoes, salt, pepper, and a little sugar, was surprisingly good.

 The starting point: my mother in law’s recipe

 Every time my parents in law visited us, they started their visit with a trip to the supermarket.
 Back in my kitchen, grocery bags heaping with vegetables, my mother in law would start peeling and chopping.

 My mother in law is perpetually on a diet.
 The bowls of cooked vegetables and rich chicken broth help her stay happy and full even on a limited caloric budget.

-But even though my husband and I are never on a diet (we simply eat healthy and lowish carb), we love this hearty vegetable stew.
+But even though my husband and I are not on a low-calorie diet, we love this stew.
 It’s flavorful, warming and satisfying.
 Almost meaty, thanks to the eggplant.

 How to serve this vegetable stew

 It’s a wonderful, filling side dish.
 Sometimes I simply serve it topped with a couple of poached eggs for a wonderful, satiating meatless dinner.
 Other times, I bake tiny cocktail meatballs and mix them into the stew.

 Leftovers keep beautifully in the fridge, in a sealed container, for 3-4 days.
 In fact, like most stews, this one actually tastes better the second day, after the flavors have had some time to meld.

 Never miss a recipe!